 The Death Match is a contest where two characters enter a stage; a victor is chosen via the crowds' noise level, and the losing character is wonderfully slaughtered by the winner in mock combat.
 The victor then moves on to the next round.
 32 contestants, from various anime and manga, will fight it out, leaving only 1 fan favorite remaining!

 The Anime Dating Games are cosplay game show events in which an eligible bachelor (or bachelorette) from anime, video games or manga asks questions to three bachelorettes (or bachelors) in order to determine whom he/she should choose for a date!
-There are two sessions of the Anime Dating Game: an all-ages version on Saturday and a late-night 18+ Afterdark version on Friday night.
 The questions asked vary from comedic, to innocent, to blatant innuendo.
 Ever wondered whom Sasuke from Naruto would choose as a date?
 How about Saber from Fate/Stay Night?
 Anyone is fair game!

 Anime Boston's favorite game for naughty cosplay shenanigans is back!
-Now with eighty percent more innuendo, kinky questions, and room space.
-The Jeff returns with Footize and the rest of the tech team to give you crazy cosplayers a chance to explore the more devious side of costumed play.
-Ever wondered what it would look like if someone did a Sexy-No-Jutsu on an entire event?
+Now with 69% percent more innuendo, kinky questions, and the exactly the same room space.
+Are you ready to venture forth, with Lady Snow, her pet squirrel, and all the cosplay shenanigan panelist in a quest to find the lost groove of Shenanigan's DJ Footize.
 Come, let your hair down, get a little wild, and see what sort of fun we get up to.
-For the new people, this event is entirely based on participation of audience cosplayers.
+For new people, this event is entirely based on participation of audience cosplayers.
 Volunteers are selected to participate in adult themed rounds of humor and debauchery.
 And remember, what happens in Shenanigans stays in Shenanigans.